programmer1987/Ajax_Demo/README.md

 # Ajax_Demo

-This Project demonstrates the usage of Ajax and jQuery in a CRUD application.
+This project demonstrates the usage of Ajax and jQuery in a CRUD application.